AkmalBedrulzaman/Data-Wrangling-with-Google-Sheets/README.md

 #### Using Regexmatch Function
     type function =REGEXMATCH(B2, "PG"), 1, 0) - add row at below - calculate sum how much PG by using function =SUM(C2:C468)

+---

+## 5) Verification

+#### Recheck Duplicate
+    data - data cleanup - remove duplicates
+#### Recheck Data Type Manually
+    check for data type if text will be on left and number on right
+#### Recheck Missing Values
+    check by filter each column and see if dont have blank means data is clean
+#### Recheck Inconsistency Data Entry Such As Errors and Misspelling
+    tools - spelling - spell check

+---